ElijahThompson543/RunningPaceCalc/README.md

 # RunningPaceCalc
 Pace calculator designed to calculate average paces for numerous different measurements at any distance.
-Coded with HTML and the use of AI.
+Coded with HTML and the use of ChatGPT AI.